Joe DeForest: Early life and playing career

-DeForest was born in Teaneck, New Jersey, and grew up in Titusville, Florida.
+DeForest was born in Teaneck, New Jersey, and grew up in Titusville, Florida, where he attended Titusville High School.

 College

-DeForest is a 1987 graduate of University of Southwest Louisiana with a bachelor's degree in marketing.
-He was a four-year starter and was twice named to the all-Southern and all-Louisiana independent teams.

-He also was a two-year letterman as a pitcher on the Ragin' Cajuns baseball squad.
-He received the inaugural President's Cup, signifying the University's top male athlete.
+DeForest played football at the University of Southwestern Louisiana from 1983 to 1986 and was a four-year starter.
+He was twice named to the all-Southern and all-Louisiana independent teams.
+DeForest also lettered twice as a pitcher for the Ragin' Cajuns baseball team.
+During his senior year, he received the university's first President's Cup, which recognized its top male athlete.
+He earned a bachelor's degree in marketing in 1987.